AshBT/graphreduce/README.md

 vertex.csv is optional and used to seed the detection process w/ prior information.
-This is useful in cases where your system has existing knowledge of the community structure, maybe from a previous graphreduce run or from some other information source. vertex.csv is a csv w/ two required columns.
+This is useful in cases where your system has existing knowledge of the community structure, maybe from a previous graphreduce run or from some other information source. vertex.csv has two required columns.

 vertex.csv:
  - vertex_id